List of NHL records (team): Other season records

 Ties were only recorded until 2003–04.
 In 1983, the NHL added a five-minute overtime, and ties would only occur after 65 minutes.
-Starting in 1999, teams played with only four skaters (unless they were on a two-man advantage, when they would be awarded an extra skater until the next stoppage).
-Starting in 2015 the NHL began 3-on-3 overtime periods.
 Starting with the 1999-2000 season, the NHL credited one point to the team that lost in overtime, leading to a system in which teams could potentially earn three points between them in a single game, rather than a fixed number of two previously.
 In 2005, the league eliminated ties meaning that any game which went to overtime would be a three-point game.
 Games that didn't end in overtime would end in a shootout between the two teams.
 These changes in points awarded therefore make strict comparisons in wins, losses, and ties (after overtime, 1983–99, and in regulation, 1999–present) before and after these dates slightly problematic.